skypjack/entt/docs/md/entity.md

 >only update the 10 changed units.
 So efficient.

-In `EnTT`, this means to iterating over a reduced set of entities and components with respect to what would otherwise be returned from a view or group.<br/>
+In `EnTT`, this means to iterating over a reduced set of entities and components with respect to what would otherwise be returned from a view or a group.<br/>
-On these words, however, the similarities with the proposal of Entitas also end.
+On these words, however, the similarities with the proposal of `Entitas` also end.
 The rules of language and the design of the library obviously impose and allow different things.

 An `observer` is initialized with an instance of a registry and a set of rules that describe what are the entities to intercept.
 As an example: